Copyright 2025-2026 Thousand Brains Project

 z_defined_pc=[], # None, and otherwise the principle curvature and

-# point normal directions when the PC direction is predominantly in
+# surface normal directions when the PC direction is predominantly in

 # z-axis of the agent (i.e. pointing towards/away from the agent rather